2005 Zentiva Czech Indoor Open – Women's doubles

 The 2005 Zentiva Czech Indoor Open was a women's tennis tournament played on indoor hard courts in Průhonice, Czech Republic.
 The event was part of the 2005 ITF Women's Circuit.
 It was the first edition of the tournament and it was held from 14 to 20 November 2005.

-The final was played among czech players, Lucie Hradecka and Libuse Prusova won the title defeating Olga Vymetalkova and Eva Hrdinova in the final, 6–3, 3–6, 6–3.
+The final was played among Czech players, Lucie Hradecká and Libuše Průšová won the title defeating Olga Vymetálková and Eva Hrdinová in the final, 6–3, 3–6, 6–3.